TBD54566975/web5-js/README.md

 For detailed documentation on usage refer to the
 [API reference documentation](https://tbd54566975.github.io/web5-js/).
-Additionally, comprehensive guides can be found at the [TBD Developer site](https://developer.tbd.website/docs/) to enrich your understanding of the underlying concepts and how to implement them effectively.
+Additionally, comprehensive guides can be found at the [TBD Developer site](https://developer.tbd.website/docs/) to enhance your understanding of the underlying concepts and how to implement them effectively.

 ### Cloning